 We regularly monitor addresses to ensure they are in-zone and request updates for personal details

 Excursions provide an opportunity for first hand experiences that enrich children’s learning.
 We encourage trips on a regular but selective basis.
 At times parents are encouraged to give assistance and expertise.

-The school has an eftpos machine in the office which can be used to pay for school trips, school fees, or school stationery – it cannot be used to get cash out.
+The school has an eftpos machine in the office which can be used to pay for school stationery or any expenses, it cannot be used to get cash out.

 To help the first day go smoothly we suggest:

 - Leave in plenty of time so you are not rushed.
 Arrive at school in time to get ready before the bell - about 8.40am.

 - Pack some favourite things in your child’s lunch (no sweets or flavoured drinks please).
 Wrap morning tea separately – show your child what is for morning tea so they don’t eat all their lunch at interval.